sbecker11/sushi-rag-app/README.md

 ### Testing Architecture

-This diagram shows how the comprehensive test suite (69 tests) validates the entire application from backend API to frontend UI.
+This diagram shows how the comprehensive test suite (66 tests, 100% pass rate) validates the entire application from backend API to frontend UI.

 <details>
 <summary>🧪 Testing Architecture Diagram (click to expand)</summary>